 When you consider which media ride the hype and which ones can create it, Motherboard, Vice’s tech website, certainly belongs to the second type.
-The same is true about knowing when to stop (riding the hype) and an article by Motherboard’s Angela Chen shows that that time has come for consumer 3D printing.
+The same is true about knowing when to stop (riding the hype) and an article by Motherboard shows that that time has come for consumer 3D printing.

-Angela writes that people are not buying 3D printers and mentions Stratasys and 3D Systems consumer 3D printing bloodbaths, coupled with all 3D printing companny’s horrible stock performances, to prove her point.
-However Stratasys and 3D Systems have very little to do with the real 3D printing economy which – at this point – is still botton driven (because the numbers are too small).
-Check out the performances from smaller companies like Aleph Objects, Formlabs and Ultimaker.
-Or the Chinese and Taiwanese manufacturers.
+Angela writes that people are not buying 3D printers and mentions Stratasys and 3D Systems consumer 3D printing bloodbaths, coupled with all 3D printing companies’ horrible stock performances, to prove her point.
+However, Stratasys and 3D Systems have very little to do with the real 3D printing economy which – at this point – is still bottom driven (because the numbers are too small).
+Check out the performances from smaller companies like Aleph Objects, Formlabs and Ultimaker (update: two of three ain’t bad) Or the Chinese and Taiwanese manufacturers.
 They are certainly not complaining.
 In much the same way stocks have almost nothing to do with real economic data (they are tied to the hype).

-Sure, there are no $100 printers on the market yet (fortunately), however there are some that are close to $200.
-Still, this is does not even really matter.
-A real consumer-ready (intended as mass market) 3D printer will not exist for a while and it will not cost less than $1.000-1.500 for at least another 20 to 30 years, just like PC’s never did until almost forty years after they were invented (and some still don’t).
+Sure, there are no $100 printers on the market yet (fortunately), however, there are some that are close to $200.
+Still, this does not even really matter.
+A real consumer-ready (intended as mass-market) 3D printer will not exist for a while and it will not cost less than $1.000-1.500 for at least another 20 to 30 years, just like PC’s never did until almost forty years after they were invented (and some still don’t).
 3D printers are not 2D printers.

-Just a couple of days ago I was asked by Colibri, a Mexican 3D printer manufacturer which is really targeting consumer through software and low cost 3D printers, what I thought would happen in that market in the near and medium term future.
+Just a couple of days ago I was asked by Colibri, a Mexican 3D printer manufacturer which is really targeting consumers through software and low-cost 3D printers, what I thought would happen in that market in the near and medium-term future.

 This also means that the road for small manufacturers is wide open and will be for several years as demand does exist but not in the order of magnitude that it can interest the tech giants other than for media or marketing initiatives.